 #1 HOOTSUITE: ALL-IN-ONE SOCIAL MEDIA MARKETING

 You can manage all your social media channels from this single platform.
 Rather than paying for two separate subscriptions, it’s easy to do it all in one place.

 It can save time each week by scheduling social posts on Facebook, Twitter, and Instagram in one place.
 While it’s impossible for YOU to be awake to share content 24/7 it’s not impossible for Hootsuite.
 You can reach potential customers and clients in other time zones who may not be online when you’re normally active.

 It’s easy to view your analytics and create reports for specific campaigns and customers.
 Share your ROI with your team or clients to show them how they are doing.

 Buffer has many of the same features as Hootsuite but with a simpler and sleek dashboard.
 This might be for you if learning a new tool stresses you out since the cleaner appearance may be easier to understand.

-You will also find on their website useful tools such as their Marketing Library to help you stay on top of social media marketing trends.
+On their website, you will also find useful tools such as their Marketing Library to help you stay on top of social media marketing trends.